Crime & Justice

 The footage shows the teen going at it with a Clifton police officer in a video went viral on Youtube.

-First he’s pushed to the ground, but he gets up and runs at the officer and appears to slap him across the face and an all out altercation breaks out.
+First he’s pushed to the ground.
+He then gets up, runs at the officer and appears to slap him across the face.
+An all out altercation breaks out.

 15-year-old, Alex Cruz said he was trying to break up a fight between his girlfriend and another girl when he was hit by the police officer.